braposo/react-responsive-picture/README.md

 </div>
 ```

 It will automatically fill the entire parent element maintaining the original image ratio.
-Please not that the parent element needs to have a defined height as you would expect for any background image as well.
+Please note that the parent element needs to have a defined height as you would expect for any background image as well.

 ## Contributing